Basim-Rais/University-Website/README.md

 # Technology:

 HTML: Used to structure the website's content.

 CSS: Used to style the website's appearance.

-JavaScript: Used to add interactive elements (optional)
+JavaScript: Used to add interactive elements

 # For live demo
 [CLick me](https://university-website-by-basim.netlify.app/)